 One of the reasons sportsmen experience high-quality hunting and fishing on public lands is because of backcountry areas administered by the Bureau of Land Management.
 These intact public lands offer key habitat for numerous fish and wildlife species, including wild trout and salmon, upland game birds, mule deer, elk, pronghorn and wild sheep.
 These lands also contribute to America’s $821 billion per year outdoor recreation based economy.
 Despite their importance, however, these places and the resources they sustain are facing mounting development pressures across the West from traditional and renewable energy development, transmission corridors and poorly managed off-road vehicle use.

 As development pressures continue to mount on our public lands, the TRCP is working with sportsmen’s organizations, hunters and anglers, local groups and businesses, and state and federal decision makers to ensure that important BLM backcountry areas are conserved.
-This includes working through local BLM land use planning processes in Colorado, Nevada and Oregon to safeguard specific areas as BLM “Backcountry Conservation Areas.”
+This includes working through local BLM land use planning processes in Colorado, Idaho, Montana, Nevada, and Oregon to safeguard specific areas as BLM “Backcountry Conservation Areas.”

 These efforts seek to maintain access important for sportsmen and allow habitat projects - such as the installation of water guzzlers for wild sheep and restoration of sage brush for mule deer and sage grouse - while conserving the backcountry character of intact public lands for the benefit of fish, wildlife and our outdoor heritage.